 Jack E. Skaggs

-After solidifying his strong background in general litigation matters, Jack started working closely with Carla Cox on her large docket of matters for healthcare providers.
-After learning from one of the best in the business, Jack now focuses on this area and represents many long-term care, skilled nursing, assisted living, hospice, home health, and other health care providers on appeals from reviews, surveys, and enforcement actions imposed by the Texas Health and Human Services Commission and Centers for Medicare and Medicaid Services.
+Jack focuses two main areas.
+First, Jack represents many long-term care, skilled nursing, assisted living, hospice, home health, and other health care providers in litigation and administrative law hearings related to reviews, surveys, and enforcement actions imposed by the Texas Health and Human Services Commission and Centers for Medicare and Medicaid Services.

-Jack has provided valuable assistance in several government procurement and protest matters on behalf of clients.
-His primary focus has been in open records disputes throughout the country.
-Indeed, Jack has routinely sought public records on behalf of clients, and further has significant experience through filing many objections to competitor requests for his clients’ confidential information.
-Many of those objections end up in litigation, and Jack is very experienced in handling those lawsuits and seeking an effective resolution of the same.
+Furthermore, Jack has provided valuable assistance in several government procurement and protest matters on behalf of clients.
+Jack has routinely sought public records on behalf of clients, and has significant experience through filing many objections to requests for his clients’ confidential information held by the government.
+Many of those objections end up in litigation, and Jack is very experienced in handling those lawsuits.
 Jack is well positioned to assist in procurement matters and, in particular, open records disputes that often arise in protest actions.

 B.A., Austin College